albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 The path is highlighted red once a format is enabled for export with a non existing directory or file.
 Hover the mouse above the path to see more detailed error messages.

-Directories (for some export formats files) have to exist for the export to work.
+Directories (files for some export formats) have to exist for the export to work.

 .. figure:: ../images/multiexporterr.jpg